-Some 15 years ago, one of my first flying instructors (who suffered through an endless stream of bad relationships and terrible flatulence) gave me some concise and valuable tips that I’ve never forgotten.
+Some 15 years ago, one of my first flying instructors (who suffered through an endless stream of bad relationships and terrible flatulence) gave me some concise and valuable tips that I’ve never forgotten; these tips helped me towards a complete view.
 He described the five most important instruments required to fly safely – the five that any pilot needed to get into the habit of scanning at least every ten minutes.
 These are:

 - Compass or Direction finder

 And last, but arguably the most important of all, the windscreen!